ChatTheatre/dgd-tools/README.md

 This work has grown out of [SkotOS and ChatTheatre](https://github.com/ChatTheatre) tasks.

+You can find example DGD manifest files under the "test" directory and also in [various](https://github.com/noahgibbs/prototype_vRWOT) [SkotOS-based games](https://github.com/ChatTheatre/gables_game) that use the DGD Manifest system.

+You can find example "goods" (library) files under the "goods" subdirectory of this repo.

+## WOE Objects and skotos-xml-diff

+SkotOS-based games use an XML format for in-game objects called WOE, which is [documented in SkotOS-Doc](https://ChatTheatre.github.io/SkotOS-Doc).
+The skotos-xml-diff utility will diff between WOE objects or directories of WOE objects.

+See SkotOS-Doc for more detail about how this can be used with a SkotOS game.

+Run "skotos-xml-diff --help" for a list of options.
+You can tell it to ignore whitespace, to diff only the Merry (script) contents of the objects, and to ignore certain XML node types.

 ## Installation

 You would normally install DGDTools directly: `gem install dgd-tools`.